telerik/maui-docs/controls/datagrid/overview.md

 The Telerik UI for .NET MAUI DataGrid is a powerful control that allows you to easily visualize and edit tabular represented data in your .NET MAUI applications.

 Most of the data on the Internet is stored in tables within a database.
-The Telerik UI for .NET MAUI DataGrid provides the same abstraction over the data&mdash;it has columns and rows, and the intersection of a row and a column is called a cell.
+The Telerik UI for .NET MAUI DataGrid provides the same abstraction over the data&mdash;It has columns and rows, and the intersection of a row and a column is called a cell.

 When the data from a database is sent to the client, it is usually converted to a Business object (or the so-called `ViewModel`) where each instance represents a table row and each property of the object represents a column within the original table.
 The DataGrid also supports alternating row colors so that your users can easily distinguish one row from another.